-Our editorial board consists of scholars with various backgrounds in Polish studies, cultural studies, philosophy, art history, as well as artistic and curatorial practice.
+View continues to address the intersection of critical theory, cultural studies, literature studies, philosophy, art history, performance studies, social sciences as well as artistic and curatorial practice.
 Our interests intersect in the field of visual culture.
 For us, this term designates an anthropological perspective, one that doesn’t privilege sight, but rather points to the visual as meaningful and inspiring.
 We believe that there is no single point from which one can view the cultural panorama in its entirety.
-A “view” is always the effect of looking from a certain angle.
+A “view” is always the result of looking from a certain angle.

-The main section of each issue contains peer-reviewed academic articles (in two language versions) devoted to the theme of a given issue.
+This is the main section of each issue and contains peer-reviewed academic articles (in two language versions) devoted to the theme of a given issue.
 Upcoming themes are announced in the CFP tab.

-The section contains peer-reviewed academic articles not necessarily related to the leading theme of the issue.
-Please feel invited to submit articles relevant to the journal profile regardless of the dates of publication of the next thematic issues.
+This section contains peer-reviewed academic articles not necessarily related to the leading theme of the issue.
+Please feel free to submit articles relevant to the journal’s main subject regardless of the dates of publication of the next thematic issues.

-This section embraces discussions held by the editorial team and with invited guests, interviews and conversations, curatorial texts and commentaries on the leading theme of the issue.
+This section embraces discussions held by the editorial team and with invited guests, interviews, conversations, curatorial texts and commentaries on the leading theme of the issue.

-The section features artistic projects and other presentations of visual materials of interest in the context of the leading theme of the issue.
+This section features artistic projects and other presentations of visual materials of interest in the context of the leading theme of the issue.
 We treat them as research statements, but presented in a form other than that of an article.

-This section presents reviews of publications, exhibitions, theatre plays, films, etc.
+This section presents reviews of publications, exhibitions, theater plays, films, etc.